Senate committees scouring testimony for misleading statements in Russia probe

 WASHINGTON — Senate committees investigating Russia's interference in the 2016 election are combing through witness testimony for possible misleading or untruthful statements, according to three people familiar with the effort.

-The top Democrat on the Senate Intelligence Committee, Sen. Mark Warner of Virginia, said Thursday that the committee had made multiple criminal referrals to Mueller.
-He said "referrals have been made from our committee to the special prosecutor, but we're not going to talk about any individuals."
+The top Democrat on the Senate Intelligence Committee, Sen. Mark Warner of Virginia, said Thursday that the committee had made multiple criminal referrals to Mueller, but added "we're not going to talk about any individuals."

 "This is a reason people shouldn't lie when they're in front of a congressional investigation," Burr said.